 For children in care and those who have been previously looked after, we try to raise their educational attainment and close any gaps which may exist between them and their peers.
 This includes effective and appropriate use of the Pupil Premium Plus, bespoke for each child, for example:

-- Reduce the number of exclusions, both fixed term and permanent, and to ensure that those young people who are excluded receive at least their statutory entitlement to support and re-integration during this period.
+Reduce the number of suspensions, both fixed term and permanent, and to ensure that those young people who are suspended receive at least their statutory entitlement to support and re-integration during this period.

 Virtual Schools contain a group of professionals who work closely to support children in care to get the best outcomes.
 It does not replace the mainstream school they attend, but is an additional resource where people can work co-operatively and collaboratively.